MUSC: Music (Undergraduate)

 Students have the opportunity to develop individualized studies with their mentor in Music (MUSC).
 Please contact your mentor/advisor for more details.

-This study is a practical investigation of the song writer's craft.
+This course is a practical investigation of the song writer's craft.
 Work by master song writers will be analyzed and used as models for student work.
 The student will develop lyrics and/or music for songs in one or more genres.
-Students will present their completed songs in class at the final meeting.
-Students may take this study at the advanced level with permission of the instructor.
+Students will present their completed songs at the end of the term.
+Note: Students may take either the introductory or advanced version of this course, but not both.

 MUSC 2998 Individualized Studies in Music (MUSC) (1-8 Credits)